Designed to perform

 Materials

-A space or building is composed of a range of natural and manmade materials and throughout its life will be subjected to additional materials being used for longevity.
+A space or building is composed of a range of natural and manmade materials and throughout its life will be subjected to additional materials to ensure longevity.

 It was important to us that any materials used therefore need to conform to the following cardinal rules:

 No compromises have been made in the high quality, ecological and responsibly sourced materials that collectively make up the Studio.
-From the beautiful solid timber core structure to the wood wool insulation and cork flooring, they all play an equal part in providing a building that makes the most of nature and how it promotes human well-being.
+From the beautiful mass timber core structure to the wood wool insulation and cork flooring, they all play an equal part in providing a building that makes the most of nature and how it promotes human wellbeing.